 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Lighten up your line
+Tip 2: Lighten your line

-Line that is 4 to 8-pound test will do the job; pound test is the amount of force it takes to break the line.
+Line that is 4 to 8-pound test will do the job; “pound test” is the amount of force it takes to break the line.
 Unless you’re targeting monster catfish or muskies, light line is your best bet.

-Bag the big bobbers
+Tip 3: Bag the big bobbers

 Bobbers (or floats) are used to suspend your bait in the water and to alert you when to set the hook.
 The harder the bobber is to pull under, the harder it will be to hook a fish.
 Small floats will help convince the fish to take your tasty bait and run.
 “Slip” bobbers work well for kids.
 Slip bobber rigs cut down on the amount of line needed at the end of the rod and are easier to cast.
 Small ice fishing bobbers can provide a light touch any time of year.

-Sink it with shot
+Tip 4: Sink it with shot

 Sinkers (or weights) help get your line down to the fish.
 They can also create “zero buoyancy.”
 Ideally, you want your bobber to just barely float on the top of the water.
 Squeeze small BB-sized split shot sinkers onto your line, one at a time, until your bobber nearly sinks from the weight.
 Since there is very little resistance when the fish takes the bait, it is more likely to bite the bait and run.

-Small hooks = big catches
+Tip 5: Small hooks = big catches

 Use hook sizes 6 to 10 (size 6 is larger than size 10).
 Fish won’t readily take large hooks unless they are feeding like crazy.
 A subtle presentation is often needed to catch wary fish.
 Tiny hooks also allow small fish to “inhale” the bait, rather than nibble the bait off the hook.
 If a fish swallows the hook and you want to return the fish to the water, simply cut the line as close to the hook as possible and release the fish.
 For a safer hook, smash down the barb with pliers or use barbless hooks.

-Great big gobs of worms won’t do
+Tip 6: Great big gobs of worms won’t do

 There’s no need to use whole, whopping-big, writhing night crawlers on your hook.
 Live bait such as red worms, wax worms (bee moth larvae) or crickets work best.
 Keep the bait approximately the size of your hook, so the fish is less likely to steal your bait.
 You can also cut the bait to fit your hook.
-When you’re finished with the bait, give to another angler, bring home for the next trip, or throw in trash—never dump your bait into the water.
+When you’re finished with the bait, give to another angler, bring home for the next trip, or throw it in the trash.
+Never dump your bait into the water.